kowainik/summoner/README.md

 ```
 Usage: summon config [-f|--file=FILENAME]
-  Create default TOML configuration for summoner
+  Create a default TOML configuration file for summoner

 Available options:
   -h,--help                Show this help text
   -f,--file=FILENAME       Path to the toml file with configurations.
 If not
-                           specified '~/.summoner.toml' will be used if present
+                           specified '~/.summoner.toml' will be used by default
 ```

 This command will generate a TOML configuration file with the default settings